lexnederbragt/MBV3070-H19/4_Functions_and_Modules.md

     # to print, 60 characters to a line
     # Create a fasta output formatted string
     # using a for loop, and return the results.
+    # Remember, you also need the header line,
+    # so first assign the text in the header variable
+    # to the variable that will contain the output,
+    # and keep adding the rest of the string to it,
+    # 60 characters at a time.

 if __name__ == "__main__":
     # Part 1: here we open the first file given